uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/10/index.md

 writing documents and moving files around.
 After a few months, I distrohopped to Kubuntu, Xubuntu, Artix, Manjaro and on the New Year of 2021, I hopped to Arch and stayed there for 6 months.
 The reason I found myself in rolling release distros is that I want to have the latest bleeding edge software.
 However, the desktop experience between different release models seems to be similar nor different.
-And I think I have an answer to that (probably).
+Because the fundamentals of a desktop is for it to be used as one with the most basic of software.
+However, I am not saying there are no flaws using Linux as a desktop.

 # Linux as a desktop